My Mixed Berry Galette is a rustic and easy dessert recipe made with fresh, juicy strawberries and blueberries. Grab a fork and let’s dive in!

 How to make a Mixed Berry Galette

-Spoon the berry mixture into the middle of your pie crust.
+Step 3: Spoon the berry mixture into the middle of your pie crust.
 Spread it evenly, leaving 1-2 inches around the edges.

-Fold the pie crust in, a little at a time until the entire pie is complete with an exposed center.
+Step 4: Fold the pie crust in, a little at a time until the entire pie is complete with an exposed center.

-Bake at 400° for 20-25 minutes until the crust is a light golden brown and the berries are bubbly.
+Bake at 400° F for 20-25 minutes until the crust is a light golden brown and the berries are bubbly.
 Remove from the oven and allow it to cool before serving.

 That's it!